 When it comes to work placements, you'll need to already be employed in a care environment suitable to your chosen route through our course.
 Your manager should agree to provide you with a designated clinical supervisor, who will support and nurture your clinical practice while also ensuring it can be fully assessed.

 Course Contact: Lorna O'Reilly

 From traditional case study essays to an oral examination, we use a variety of assessment strategies with our course to get the most of your learning.
-You'll also have the exciting opportunity to be assessed through a work-based portfolio, which will demonstrate your transition from first level registrant to that of advanced nurse practitioner.
+You'll also have the exciting opportunity to be assessed through a work-based portfolio, which will demonstrate your transition from first level registrant to that of advanced practitioner.